Skip to main content

 Lea Michele

 The Glee star has opened up about being diagnosed with PCOS after experiencing severe acne and fluctuating weight.
-“The side effects [of PCOS] can be brutal — like weight gain and bad skin,” Lea shared with Health.
-“I went to a great doctor, and the minute she looked at me, she was like, ‘Oh, you have PCOS.’
-It explained everything.”
+"The side effects [of PCOS] can be brutal — like weight gain and bad skin," Michele shared.
+"I went to a great doctor, and the minute she looked at me, she was like, 'Oh, you have PCOS.'
+It explained everything."

-With PCOS causing such a wide array of symptoms, we often initially try to solve them in isolation.
-We don’t realize that it’s all connected…until we have that “A-ha!” moment with our doctor.
-Sure, getting a PCOS diagnosis is not happy news, but at least it explains the connection between whatever health issues we’re struggling with!
+With PCOS causing such a wide array of symptoms, many patients initially try to solve them in isolation.
+It's hard to see that it’s all connected until we have that "A-ha!" moment with our doctor.
+So while receiving a PCOS diagnosis may not be happy news, it at least helps to explain the connection between the various health issues you may be struggling with.

 Sasha Pieterse

-With infertility being a major concern with PCOS, she and her husband, Hudson Scheaffer, were worried they were going to have difficulty getting pregnant.
+With infertility being a major concern for those with PCOS, Sasha Pieterse and her husband, Hudson Scheaffer, were worried they were going to have difficulty getting pregnant.
 However, much to their surprise, even with PCOS, the couple conceived relatively easily.

 Does PCOS cause infertility?
-Sasha raises a good point - not all women with PCOS necessarily struggle to conceive!
-So if you're worried about your own fertility, let her story encourage you.
-And for those who do end up struggling to conceive with PCOS, there are lots of options to help you.
+As evidenced by the story above, not all women with the condition will struggle to conceive!
+If you're anxious about your own fertility, let Pieterse's story encourage you.
+And for those who do end up struggling to conceive with PCOS, there are various effective treatment options to help you.

 Want PCOS snack ideas?

-Learn how to nourish your body in a PCOS-friendly way with these simple, quick PCOS snack ideas from nutritionist Jill Hickey.
+Learn how to nourish your body in a PCOS-friendly way with these simple, yummy snack ideas from Illume nutritionist Jill Hickey.

 Read Now